kostrykin/blas-benchmark/README.md

   </tr>
 </table>

 The *score* of a configuration is the *geometric mean* of the best possible speed-up in comparison to the other configurations.
+See `reports/*.ipynb` for details.

 **Run the benchmark on your CPU:**
 ```